 Orlistat (Xenical) – $800 per month

 Xenical works by stopping the fat you eat from being broken down by your digestive system.
-In turn, your body will not absorb those calories, helping you lose weight.
+Your body will not absorb those calories, helping you lose weight.

 Phentermine – $35 per month

 Phentermine works by suppressing your appetite.
 You lose weight because you end up eating less food.
-The drug is usually taken in temporary spurts for a few weeks at a time.
+The drug is usually taken in temporary spurts for a few weeks.

 Patients taking Phentermine tend to lose around 8 pounds.

 Qsymia combines two medications that decrease your appetite and the amount of food you consume.
 Scientists are not fully aware of why this particular drug combination works.
 They only know that it does.

 Patients taking Qsymia tend to lose between 16 and 22 pounds after one year.

 Saxenda is a once-daily injection that slows the progression of food as it traverses through your stomach.
 You end up feeling fuller and faster after eating.
 You also eat less overall.
 Saxenda offers effects that are similar to many diabetes medications.